|

 Photograph Collection, 1930s and undated

-War veteran's reunion.
-Collection also contains a print of unknown man in suit and tie.
+Civil War veteran's reunion.
+Collection also contains a print of unknown man in

+suit and tie.
 Mostly negatives of football activities at the Mt.
-Pleasant, Texas Public School grounds
+Pleasant,

-Not only do they produce quality cattle and horses, they also have large holdings in the
+Texas.
+Not only do they produce quality cattle and horses, they have large oil

-oil industry.
+holdings.
 Lewis Norten Jones attended the Mt.
-Pleasant Public Schools at Cleburne High
+Pleasant Public Schools and

 Jones, Marvin